Negar-Psy/psychology-data-analysis-R/students-internet-addiction/README.md

-# Students’ Mental Health Project
+# Students’ Internet Addiction Project

-Research question: How do stress levels and sleep duration relate to mental health?
+Research question: How do internet addiction relate to mental health?
-This folder will contain:
+This folder contains:
-- `data/` → dataset(s) and a README
+- `data/` → dataset and a README
 - `analysis.R` → R script
 - `report.qmd` → Quarto report